 My favorite ‘bad resume' was when we were looking for a new information security manager.

 One guy seemed to have a decent resume, showed he'd even supplied evidence to several federal cases in his time (though the resume was a bit pushy on pointing out how these were child porn cases a little too often we thought).

 He finished out by pointing out that he had a book published on the subject of digital forensics and evidence handling….so, we went to Amazon to check it out.

 ..and found 2 pages of reviews about how this book was the biggest piece of misinformed, poorly written garbage ever published in the field.
 We didn't bring him in for an interview.

 Moral of the story.
 Not all published work is stuff you necessarily want to brag about, especially in technical fields; in retrospect we'd have probably taken him more seriously if we'd found pictures of him downing jello shots in nude on myspace that we did after taking a look at his book.

-You might also like Top 10 Funniest Job Horror Stories.
+READ NEXT: Top 10 Funniest Job Horror Stories

 Have any funny resume stories to share?